-All other m44obile food cartsunits that remain on a property for more than five hours at a time shall comply with the following:
+All other m obile food cartsunits that remain on a property for more than five hours at a time shall comply with the following:

 - i.
 Standards related to the site - a.
-Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirementsonsite; - b.
-Not result in the reduction of landscaping less than the minimum site and parking lot requirements;
+Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirementsonsite; - Not result in the reduction of landscaping less than the minimum site-and parking lot requirements; - i.
+Maintain continuous compliance with applicable federal, state, and city standards; - Comply with the Stormwater and Grading Design Standards;

-i.----Maintain continuous compliance with applicable federal, state, and city standards;
+ii.
+Standards related to the unit.

-- Comply with the Stormwater and Grading Design Standards; - ii.
-Standards related to the unit. - a.
-Fully Screen screen from view any mechanical or power generating equipment that is separated from and external to the mobile food unit with vegetation or screening at a height equal to or greater than the height of the generating unitper OCMC 17.62.050.6; - b.-Comply with materials standards in OCMC 17.62.050.H; - c.
-Comply with OCMC 17.62.050.1 for all temporary structures associated with the Mobile food cart units (except for the unit itself); - d-b.Connect to a permanent water source, unless exempted by the City Engineer if utilities are not available; - e.c.
+- a.
+Fully Screen screen from view any mechanical or power generating equipment that is separated from and external to the mobile food unit with vegetation or screening at a height equal to or greater than the height of the generating unitper OCMC 17.62.050.6; - b.
+Comply with materials standards in OCMC 17.62.050.H; - c.
+Comply with OCMC 17.62.050.I for all temporary structures associated with the Mobile food cart units (except for the unit itself); - d.b.
+Connect to a permanent water source, unless exempted by the City Engineer if utilities are not available; - e.c.
 Connect to public sewer.
-This may be achieved through a communal system; and d.
-Connect to a permanent power source; andf.e.
-Comply with the minimum setbacks and maximum height of the zoning designation.
+This may be achieved through a communal system; and - d.
+Connect to a permanent power source; and- - f.e.
+Comply with the minimum setbacks and maximum height of the zoning designation. - 3.
+Discharge or leakage draining into the storm water system is prohibited.
+Wastewater shall not be dumped onto the ground, onto the streets, or into a storm a drain.
+All liquid waste from the waste tank or from cleaning activities such as cleaning the mobile food cart shall be captured and properly disposed of in the sanitary sewer.